 CLL causes a slow increase in a certain type of white blood cells called B lymphocytes, or B cells.
 Cancer cells spread through the blood and bone marrow.
 CLL can also affect the lymph nodes or other organs such as the liver and spleen.
 CLL eventually can cause the bone marrow to lose its function.

 The cause of CLL is unknown.
 There is no link to radiation.
 It is not clear whether certain chemicals cause CLL.
-But exposure to Agent Orange during the Vietnam War has been linked to an increased risk of getting CLL.
+But exposure to Agent Orange during the Vietnam War has been linked to a slight increased risk of developing CLL.

 CLL usually affects older adults, especially those older than age 60.
 Persons under age 45 rarely get it.
 CLL is more common in whites than in other ethnic groups.
 It is more common in men than in women.
 Some persons with CLL have family members with the disease.